-Félix de Sousa returned to Brazil in 2002 and took a teaching position at Professor Carmelino Corrêa Júnior Technical School in Franca, where she has involved students in research to turn tannery waste into fertilizer and a cement for bone reconstruction, as well as to develop a dermatological shoe that releases antimicrobial enzymes to treat diabetes-caused foot cracks.
+In 2002, Félix de Sousa took a teaching position at Professor Carmelino Corrêa Júnior Technical School in Franca, where she has involved students in research to turn tannery waste into fertilizer and a cement for bone reconstruction, as well as to develop a dermatological shoe that releases antimicrobial enzymes to treat diabetes-caused foot cracks.
 She encourages students to work on projects to solve problems from their personal lives.
 The dermatological shoe project, for example, was inspired by a student who wanted to help his mother.

-A pharmaceutical company in Brazil is interested in commercializing the pigskin technology, and another company is interested in the fertilizer.
+A pharmaceutical company in Brazil is interested in commercializing the pigskin technology, and another company is interested in the fertilizer, she says.

 ▸ Hometown: Franca, Brazil

 ▸ Education: BS, MS, and PhD, University of Campinas